Botox - The Complete Guide

 There are no harmful long-term effects of regular Botox treatment and with time you may need less Botox and longer gaps between treatments as the muscles reduce in size due to long term relaxation.
 The beauty of this procedure is that you do not have to worry about permanent effects.

 So, if you change your mind further down the line or if you had a bad experience, the treatment effects will simply wear off.
-However, unlike dermal fillers, Botox can not be dissolved or made to wear off sooner.
+However, unlike dermal fillers, you can not dissolve Botox or make it wear off sooner.

 Side Effects Of Botox